TincanPipPip/Pippip/README.md

 ## About

-Pippip v3 is a Drupal 8 base theme, utilising Gulp, Browsersync, ES6 & SASS.
+Pippip v3 is a Drupal 8 base theme, utilising ~~Gulp, Browsersync~~, ES6 & SASS.

 #### Browser support